 The delicate-looking plants grow 6-15″ tall – unless they are mowed off consistently in a lawn.
 They may form colonies arising from slender but tough underground stems (rhizomes), but more often are individual, seed-grown plants.
 The weak stems branch at the base and sometimes will root at nodes.

 The leaves, flowers and unripe fruits are edible, with a sour, tart, lemony flavor.
 They can be added to salads, soups, or sauces, or used as a seasoning.
-The leaves can be steeped in boiling water for 5-10 minutes and then sweetened to make a refreshing drink similar to lemonade.
 However, it should be consumed in moderation because the plant contains rather high levels of oxalic acid which is toxic in excessive amounts.
 It should be avoided by those with kidney disease, kidney stones, rheumatoid arthritis, or gout.

 Common yellow woodsorrel is best controlled by hand weeding and mulching.
 It pulls up quite easily and does not resprout from roots left behind.
 Try to remove plants before seed pods develop – although this may be difficult as it is good at hiding among other plants, producing seeds before it is ever noticed.
 Most herbicides are not very effective on Oxalis species.
 Pre-emergence herbicides, which prevent germination, are the most useful.